Madness of the Heart: Production

 The film was based on a novel by Flora Sandström published in 1941.

-Charles Bennett was meant to make his directorial debut with a story about the murderous Madeleine Smith, Madeleine (1950); however he was replaced on that project by David Lean and given Madness of the Heart instead.
+Charles Bennett was meant to make his directorial debut with a story about the alleged murderer Madeleine Smith, Madeleine (1950); however he was replaced on that project by David Lean and given Madness of the Heart instead.
 Lockwood's casting was announced in August 1948.

 Bennett claimed he "didn't even read" the script "until I was on my way back across the Atlantic to direct it, and then I wanted to throw up.
 But I had to make it.
 Margaret Lockwood was my star – a very good actress.
 And I had a fifty-five day shooting schedule.
 Everything was right about it except the story which was awful."

 The film was shot over 12 weeks in early 1949 from January in April.
 Filming took place at Denham Studios in Buckinghamshire and on location in the south of France in Aix-en-Provence at a castle belonging to the de Sabran family.
 Location filming was completed without the role of Lockwood's male lead being cast.
 Eventually French-Canadian actor Paul Dupuis was given the role.

 Lockwood reportedly wore 28 different gowns created especially for the film.
 She also wore a borrowed diamond necklace worth £6,000.

 Kathleen Byron was cast on the strength of her performance in Black Narcissus.
 She later recalled enjoying the filming but said it was hard work:

 We did a lot of swimming around in a tank in the studio at Denham.
 I didn't actually do the riding sequences in the south of France; they had a young boy with a wig on them doing them.
 Margaret Lockwood wasn't very easy to work with.
 I know from other people she can be very charming and sweet but I'm afraid our relationship was never very cordial.
 Desmond Dickson was the cameraman.... and he said to me one say, 'You're only allowed close ups in profile or if your face is distorted in anger – but we're getting around it!'
 Margaret had a great deal of power then and she certainly influenced which takes or prints could be used.

 According to Variety filming took place on schedule and under budget.